pcmihnea/HA_WMR500/README.md

 Instead, it is fully up to the responsibility of the user whether to reproduce the results.

 ## 1. Configure the cloud service replacements
+Since the integration relies on non-standard libraries, a [Home Assistant Docker installation](https://www.home-assistant.io/installation/linux#install-home-assistant-container) is assumed to be already working.
+Also, a MQTT broker (for example Mosquitto) is also [installed](https://mosquitto.org/download), [configured](https://mosquitto.org/man/mosquitto-conf-5.html) and [accesible in HA](https://www.home-assistant.io/docs/mqtt/broker).

 - The WMR500's main base relies on at least two remote services, a HTTPS server [`app.idtlive.com`](https://app.idtlive.com) and a MQTT broker [`mqtt.idtlive.com`](mqtt://mqtt.idtlive.com:1883).
 - Since neither are available anymore, new ones need to be deployed locally, and traffic to be redirected to them instead.
 - For traffic redirection, i.e. a local static DNS entry, there is one easy way that doesn't rely on network routers with complex features: